India touts bank note ban, opposition fumes and Nepal short-changed

 Modi got broad support for the move and his party scored a landslide win in a crucial election that followed.
 But an economic slowdown and job losses that resulted have given the opposition ammunition to attack his administration.

-In recent days, government ministers have come out in full force calling demonetization a success, celebrating the anniversary as “anti-black money day”.
+In recent days, government ministers have come out in full force calling demonetisation a success, celebrating the anniversary as “anti-black money day”.

 On Wednesday, the opposition Congress party held protests in major cities.